-Back at Hillel Day School, students entering the library see a colorful poster designed to provoke thoughts about the convergent holidays: Under a Thanksgivvukah headline are several questions, including “How are Thanksgiving and Hanukkah alike?”
+At suburban Detroit’s Hillel Day School, students entering the library saw a colorful poster designed to provoke thoughts about the convergent holidays: Under a Thanksgivvukah headline are several questions, including “How are Thanksgiving and Hanukkah alike?”

 “I think it’s a great honor to be able to have Hanukkah and Thanksgiving on the same day,” said Jason Teper, an eighth-grader who was helping the second-graders with their menurkeys.
 “Also, it’s really good for kids because they get presents and they get to eat good food on the same day.
 For Hanukkah, you usually just get presents and then for Thanksgiving you just eat.
 Now everything is just mixed together and I think that’s a great thing.”

 Saul Rube, Hillel’s dean of Judaic studies, said the light-hearted combinations of Thanksgiving and Hanukkah icons underscore a deeper bond: The Talmud, one of Judaism’s core texts, describes Hanukkah as a “holiday of thanksgiving.”